haris-git/Android-Form/README.md

 The format of the app is the same in landscape and portrait mode.
 Also the user can scroll up and down the screen.

-You can see how the app looks like after opening the preview.png
+You can see how the app looks like after opening the preview_activity1.png and the preview_activity2.png

 ### Which files of the project are important